Liberty Flames and Lady Flames: Men's ice hockey

 The men's ice hockey team competes at the Division I level of the American Collegiate Hockey Association (ACHA).
 The team plays at the LaHaye Ice Center.

 Men's ice hockey finished the 2009–2010 season ranked 10th in the ACHA DI.
 LU went 23–3–3 and won a bid to the 2010 ACHA Division I Championships in Chicago, Illinois, The team lost 7–3 in the first round to Arizona State.
 In addition to the ACHA DI team the University also fields JV teams playing at the ACHA DII and DIII levels.

 Liberty won the University Hockey League Championship in the 2004–05 season.

-Women's ice hockey

-The women's ice hockey team competes at the Division I level of the American Collegiate Hockey Association.
-The team plays at the LaHaye Ice Center.
-The team finished the 2009–2010 season ranked fifth and qualified for the 2010 Women's ACHA Division I National Championship Tournament, held in Blaine, Minnesota.
-LU 10–2 in pool play, losing 4–2 to Rhode Island and 1–0 to Penn State.

-In 2012-2013 Liberty made its first championship appearance, ultimately losing to Minnesota.

-2014-2015 Liberty won its first National Championship against Miami with a final score of 4-1.
-Liberty and Miami in 2016 season would meet again in the championship this time the Lady Flames would lose 3-2.